 According to Brendan FitzGerald, Director of Research, HIMSS Analytics, “Given the complexities around submitting claims and the labor associated with managing denials, it came as a surprise that more organizations have not automated the denial management process through a vendor-provided solution.
 The move to value-based care and alternative payment models will not happen overnight.
 Until those models are tested and implemented, healthcare organizations will continue to focus on current processes, and automating the denial management process could greatly enhance collection efforts.”

 Many healthcare providers are re-working on their existing systems to keep up with the demands of the new alternative payment models.
 There is a need to find different solutions for handling fee-for-service claims in value-based care systems.
-Information needs to be gathered from across the care delivery spectrum for claims denial management systems to work efficiently.
+Information needs to be gathered from across the care delivery spectrum for claims denial management strategies systems to work efficiently.

 From the total number of healthcare providers surveyed, 44% used a vendor for their automated claims denial management solutions while 18% used their own in-house built program.
 While most providers went through a clearinghouse vendor for their claims denial program, around 17% used an EHR vendor.
 Out of the total number of providers surveyed, a mere 16% employed the services of a best-of-breed revenue cycle vendor.
 The majority of surveyed providers, who utilized the services of vendors, stated that they were relatively satisfied with their claims management program.
 According to the authors of the report, “The benefits of identifying root causes of denials, denial identity and resolution and fewer write-offs seem to outweigh any challenges with vendor solutions, leading to higher overall satisfaction with solutions in use.”